- Constructive Dismissal

 An example of a direct claim is requiring all male workers to be over 6 feet tall, and all female workers to be over 5 feet.
 A male applicant of 5 feet 6 inches who was therefore refused a job would suffer direct discrimination.

 This is where a seemingly neutral requirement or condition is imposed, but makes it less likely that either male or female workers are able to meet the requirement.
 The only defence to this is if the requirements imposed can be objectively justified.

 An example of indirect Sex Discrimination is requiring all employees to be over 6 feet tall, making women disproportionately less able to meet this requirement.

 Employment Law Solicitors

 Our sex discrimination solicitors operate in all areas of dispute between employees and employers and they do nothing else which enables them to achieve your goals in the most efficient and practical way possible.
 They are able to pursue or negotiate a compensation claim on your behalf and can provide representation anywhere in the United Kingdom.
-Sex discrimination compensation claims are dealt with using the no win no fee scheme with no requirement to fund or finance the claim as it proceeds.
 If you would like an initial free consultation for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth you can call the helpline or complete the contact form or email our offices.
 If after talking to a specialist lawyer you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.